The Wrong Stepmother (2019 Lifetime)

 Ms. Vivica A Fox shows up again to remind Lily to work on her essay?!?!
 (WTF!)

 Without Cynthia to help her, Lily resorts to Patrick.
 (Who is shirtless for some reason.)
 Patrick logs into Lily’s dad’s dating profile.
 They find Maddie’s info and find her address.
 She then goes through Cynthia’s purse and finds a file.
 She asks Patrick to find out who the file belongs to (Tyler), but we never find out what is exactly in the file.

-The disappointment from a living legend is enough to get Lily to confront Maddie in front of Michael.
-Lily accuses Maddie of rewriting AND sending her college essay for her.
-Maddie admits to making edits and for some reason, Michel sympathizes with Maddie AGAIN?
+The disappointment of a living legend is enough to get Lily to confront Maddie in front of Michael.
+Lily accuses Maddie of rewriting AND sending her a college essay for her.
+Maddie admits to making edits, and for some reason, Michel sympathizes with Maddie AGAIN?

 Emboldened, Maddie starts to boss around Nicole and takes away her phone.
 She also tells Nicole that “Life’s not fair/” (Which was my least favorite response when I was a kid.)

-Patrick is an amazing password guesser and hacks into Cynthia’s email.
+Patrick is a fantastic password guesser and hacks into Cynthia’s email.
 He finds out what she knew about Tyler and his family.
 Patrick calls Lily and tells her to be careful.

 Maddie goes to school and tries to lie and say she is Nicole’s mom.
 Ms. Vivica A. Fox calls her a liar and says the title of the movie!!!
-Maddie grabs Nicole and runs off with her.
-Maddie takes Nicole home and sits on the couch with her..
-Oh and a knife.
+Maddie grabs Nicole, takes her home, and sits on the couch with her… with a knife.